Skip to content

 • One can offer to use the ashes as fertilizer in a garden to grow flowers and trees.

-• You can organize special packages of immersion of the ashes in special places like oceans or rivers or mountains.
+• You can organize special packages of immersion of the ashes in special places like oceans rivers or mountains.

 • Special prayer meetings or memorial programs can also be held at your crematorium.
 For that, you need a separate place.